What is affiliate marketing? It’s a way for bloggers and website owners to make money online without working directly with customers or clients.

 How to incorporate affiliate links into your website or blog

-Let’s look at some the ways you can add affiliate links to your website or blog without annoying your readers.
+Let’s look at some of the ways you can add affiliate links to your website or blog without annoying your readers.

 - Write an honest and unbiased review of a product or service.
 At the end of the review, add your affiliate link and an appropriate call to action.